ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Data

 \subsection{ALMA-IMF dense core catalogs}

-\citet{fabien2024} constructed the first core catalog of the full ALMA-IMF sample based on the 1.3\,mm and 3\,mm continuum data.
-To extract and identify compact emission, they used the \textit{Getsf} toolkit \citep{getsf}.
-In G012, they found a total of 66 cores with respective mass and size estimates.
-As followup, \citet{DCN} used the DCN line emission to study the core population from \citet{fabien2024}.
+\citet{fabien2024} constructed the first core catalog of the full ALMA-IMF sample based on the 1.3\,mm and 3\,mm continuum emission.
+They used the \textit{Getsf} toolkit \citep{getsf} to identify compact continuum sources.
+In G012, they detected 57 dense cores with estimated masses of 0.6-6.2\,M$_{\odot}$ and temperatures of 25-100\,K. As follow-up, \citet{DCN} used the DCN molecular line emission to study the core population from \citet{fabien2024}.
 For G012, they were able to estimate spectral parameters of 38 cores, including their line-of-sight velocities.
-Deeper, \citet{armante2024} constructed a G012 catalog of cores detected through dust continuum emission (at both 1.3\,mm and 3\,mm), as well as $^{12}$CO(2-1), SiO(5-4), CH$_3$OCHO, and CH$_3$CN spectral lines.
+Deeper, \citet{armante2024} constructed a catalog of G012 cores complementing dust continuum emission (at both 1.3\,mm and 3\,mm) with molecular emission from $^{12}$CO\,(2-1), SiO\,(5-4), CH$_3$OCHO, and CH$_3$CN spectral lines.
 They classified the cores as prestellar or protostellar, finding a total of 94 detections.
 Additionally, \citet{motte2024} provided new mass, temperature, and luminosity estimates for cores in the remaining ALMA-IMF protoclusters using radiative transfer modeling.
+For G012, they found protostellar and prestellar cores distributed over mass ranges of 0.3-9.5 M$_{\odot}$.

 To complement these data and provide a more complete characterization of G012, in our analyses we make use of all these core catalogs.
+In particular, in the Appendix\,\ref{sec:cores} we estimate new velocities for 48 cores from these previous catalogs.